NAU-OSS/Group-1/readme.md

-# Details about Dice Roller!
+# SnwPlw

 ## Resources available

-  * Main language used: Dart, C
+  * Main language used: Python
-  * Other technologies used: Mobile Application Development
+  * Other technologies used: Firefox

 ## Resources available